RosettaCommons/binder/documentation/debugging.rst

 Build failures
 --------------

-Even when the binding were generated successfully,  there might be compilation errors when building the modules from the generated sources.
+Even when the bindings were generated successfully,  there might be compilation errors when building the modules from the generated sources.
-Quite often  the errors are caused by the implementation of the standard library, when the headers of the standard library include each other, or include implementation-specific headers.
+Quite often  the errors are caused by the implementation of the С++standard library, when the headers of the standard library include each other, or include implementation-specific headers.
-Many cases like that are already  handeled in the  functions from the ``source/types.cpp`` file, using the knowledge of the existing STL implementations.
+Many cases like that are already handled in the functions from the ``source/types.cpp`` file, using the knowledge of the existing STL implementations.
 However some cases might still be missing, e.g. for the newest or not wide-spread versions of STL.
-An example of debug for these case is described below.
+An example of debugging for these cases is described below.

-On systems with GNU STL, the compilation errors for the cases not handeled by the ``source/types.cpp``, would manifests itself with an abundance of errors complaining about some headers from the ``bits`` directory, which typically contains the details of particular STL implementation.
+On systems with GNU STL, the compilation errors for the cases not handled by the ``source/types.cpp``, would manifest itself with an abundance of errors complaining about some headers from the ``bits`` directory, which typically contains the details of particular STL implementation.

 For instance, the compilation could fail with an error message: